perenstrom/raycast-script-commands/pollen/README.md

 # Swedish Pollen Raycast Script Command

-This is two Script Commands for [Raycast](https://www.raycast.com/), getting data from [The Swedish Museum of Natural History's Pollen Report](https://pollenrapporten.se/) through their open API.
+These are two Script Commands for [Raycast](https://www.raycast.com/), getting data from [The Swedish Museum of Natural History's Pollen Report](https://pollenrapporten.se/) through their open API.

 ## Variants